 If you have a job you may still be eligible for Legal Aid however, in these circumstances you may have to make a contribution towards the payment of your legal fees.

 If you have a partner, his or her income will be taken into account in the financial assessment.

 Some family law matters are assessed based on their merits.
 This means that to qualify you must have a good chance of success and the benefit you will receive from commencing legal proceedings must exceed the cost of the proceedings.
 It must be clear to the Legal Aid Agency that you have a 50% chance or higher of succeeding.

 You will be required to provide evidence of your financial status to support your application.

-If you do not qualify for Legal Aid but you are unable to meet the cost of your legal fees and you would have been eligible financially but you do not have the requisite evidence for domestic violence, please contact us to discuss alternatives such as reduced fees.
+If you do not qualify for Legal Aid, but you are unable to meet the cost of your legal fees, and you would have been eligible financially, but you do not have the requisite evidence for domestic abuse, please contact us to discuss alternatives such as reduced fees.